mobile-container/mobile-container.github.io/index.md

 The code and data are currently available at our github repo, [github.com/mobile-container/mobile-container.github.io](https://github.com/mobile-container/mobile-container.github.io).

 ### Figures and reproduction artifacts
-All figures used in the paper are included in [`figs/`](https://github.com/mobile-container/mobile-container.github.io/tree/main/figs/).
+All the evaluation figures used in the paper are included in [`figs/`](https://github.com/mobile-container/mobile-container.github.io/tree/main/figs/).
-The scripts/notebooks we used to generate these figures are available in [`scripts/`](https://github.com/mobile-container/mobile-container.github.io/tree/main/scripts/).
+The scripts / jupyter notebooks we used to generate these figures are available in [`scripts/`](https://github.com/mobile-container/mobile-container.github.io/tree/main/scripts/).

 ### Source code and data
-We have obtained permission to release our implementation.
-However, we are still following relevant internal procedures of the AI company for open source, so the Android source (which is large) may take some time to publish.
+We have obtained permission to release our full implementation.
+We are still following relevant internal procedures of the AI company for open source, so the Android source (which is large) may take some time to fully publish.

 More relevant details (for example, the top-50 apps used and guidelines to reproduce our results) are on their way.